heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ## 3. Deliver the solution
 - Documentation and handoff

-My goal in delivering a solution is to communicate all of the context and nuance included in the design decisions so that the Visual Designer and Developers have the information they need to make informed decisions.
-Ideally, I would stay on a project as a consultant through QA all the way to deployment, but that was not to plan for this project.
+My goal in delivering a solution is to communicate all of the context and nuance included in the design decisions so that the UI Designer and Developers have the information they need to make informed decisions.
+Ideally, I would stay on a project as a consultant through QA all the way to deployment, but that was not the plan for this project.

 ### Documentation and handoff
 Both prototypes (Desktop and Mobile) were designed to be a visual representation of the requirements, even including multiple states for the same component.
 Several spreadsheets that served as the Requirements were also circulated as a companion piece.